getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 ##### UserAgent
 _Import name: `Sentry.Integrations.UserAgent`_

-This integration attaches user-agent information to the event, which allows us to correctly catalogue and tag them with specific OS, Browser and version information.
+This integration attaches user-agent information to the event, which allows us to correctly catalog and tag them with specific OS, Browser and version information.

 &nbsp;
 ### Pluggable Integrations
 Pluggable integrations are integrations that can be additionally enabled, to provide some very specific features.
-They are documented so you can see what they do and that they can be enabled.
+Sentry documents them so you can see what they do and that they can be enabled.
 To enable pluggable integrations, provide a new instance with your config to `integrations` option.
 For example: `integrations: [new Sentry.Integrations.ReportingObserver()]`.

 &nbsp;
 #### Debug
 _Import name: `Sentry.Integrations.Debug`_

-This integration allows you to easily inspect the content of the processed event, that will be passed to `beforeSend` and effectively send to the Sentry SDK.
+This integration allows you to inspect the content of the processed event, that will be passed to `beforeSend` and effectively send to the Sentry SDK.

 Available options: